 A technological shift is also underway in the broader financial services industry.
-Outdated enterprise hardware and software is being replaced by cloud-driven solutions that are easier and less expensive to implement, update and manage.
+Outdated enterprise hardware and software are being replaced by cloud-driven solutions that are easier and less expensive to implement, update and manage.
 Banks continue to spend heavily on IT in order to compete effectively in an increasingly competitive environment.
 The addressable market opportunity is large.

-- · As financial institutions continue to spend on technology, we believe a growing proportion of that spending will shift to cloud-based solutions. - · In addition to the opportunity that exists with traditional financial institutions, we believe that we also have a significant opportunity with Internet services companies providing innovative financial solutions.
+As financial institutions continue to spend on technology, we believe a growing proportion of that spending will shift to cloud-based solutions.

-- Open platforms and application-level developer ecosystems are driving innovation forward.
-New technology platforms are leveraging big data. - As mentioned in PwC's Asset and Wealth Management report, investors want solutions for specific needs, not products that fit style boxes.
+- In addition to the opportunity that exists with traditional financial institutions, we believe that we also have a significant opportunity with Internet services companies providing innovative financial solutions. - Open platforms and application-level developer ecosystems are driving innovation forward.
+New technology platforms are leveraging big - As mentioned in PwC's Asset and Wealth Management report, investors want solutions for specific needs, not products that fit style boxes.
 Technology is enabling outcome-based planning.
 It can quickly identify important life goals and solutions to match.
 Technology and data analytics are expected to be used to construct multi-asset outcome-based solutions using low-cost building blocks such as ETFs or index trackers.
 For just a small fee, computer algorithms will be able to create customized solutions. - It is widely believed that technology is set to disrupt all areas of wealth management.
-Studies have shown that: - o 58% of an advisor's occupation can be digitized using artificial intelligence; - o 73% of 18 to 34 year olds would try a tech firm's credit card, deposit account, investment or mortgage; and - o 69% of advisory firms' websites are optimized for mobile use. - A report from Roubini Thought Lab indicated that by 2022, the "SMAC" stack (social, mobile, analytics, and cloud) will become table stakes for investment providers, over half of which surveyed plan to use a cloud platform to replace their legacy systems.
-Digitally advanced firms now spend 16.8% of their revenue on technology and plan to increase that investment to 24% by 2022 - Clients expect to be able to access their account information from any device at any time.
-Advisors (and financial services firms in general) must be prepared to interact with clients through a wider range of communication channels.
+Studies have shown that: - 58% of an advisor's occupation can be digitized using use.

+- 73% of 18 to 34 year olds would try a tech firm's credit card, deposit account, investment or mortgage; and - \circ 69% of advisory firms' websites are optimized for mobile

+- A report from Roubini Thought Lab indicated that by 2022, the "SMAC" stack (social, mobile, analytics, and cloud) will become a necessity for investment providers, and over half of those surveyed plan to use a cloud platform to replace their legacy systems.
+Digitally advanced firms now spend approximately 17% of their revenue on technology and plan to increase that investment to 24% by 2022. - Given that clients expect to be able to access their account information from any device at any time, advisors (and financial services firms in general) must be prepared to interact with clients through a wider range of communication channels.
 New technologies are being adopted by wealth management firms to better communicate with clients and give them the same type of experience they receive in other aspects of their lives, such as using devices like Amazon's Alexa and video performance reports.

 As we continue to expand our presence in the markets outlined above, the number of potential end users who use our solutions increases dramatically.
 Our potential end user base includes any consumer of financial services on the Internet-and this end user could be a paid user of Envestnet | Yodlee many times over across multiple customers and products.
-This multiplier effect greatly increases our addressable end user base.